Skip to content

 Side Effects & Precautions

-Although oranges are safe for most people, excessive consumption may cause:
+While safe for most people, excessive consumption may cause:

-• Acidity or heartburn in sensitive individuals.
+• Acidity or heartburn in sensitive individuals due to natural citrus acids.

 • Tooth enamel erosion from frequent exposure to acidic juices if proper dental hygiene is not maintained.